Get to Know Your Sheriff’s Office!

 WHAT: The curriculum will cover core elements that are essential for participants to gain a greater understanding of the Sheriff’s Office operations.
 As a result of their participation, residents will be able to better comprehend the vital and unique role that the Sheriff’s Office

 plays in the community's public safety.
 The Sheriff’s Office is simultaneously able to acquire a greater understanding of the views and concerns of the community through an enhanced relationship with the public.
-See the inaugural session's page to learn more.
+See the inaugural session's page and the second session's page to learn more.

 MORE: The academy is offered free of charge.
 Participants must 21 years of age and live or work in the City.
 Criminal history checks will be conducted on all applicants for final approval of acceptance.
 For more information, email Lieutenant Sean Casey at firstname.lastname@example.org or call 703.746.5116.
 Visit City of Alexandria Academies to learn about other community academy opportunities.